4.1 mile loop to an elephant seal overlook, along the coast.

 heads back toward the South Point Seal Viewpoint, on the left at 1.54

-sand, and northern harriers soared overhead.
+sand.
+Look for northern harriers hunting overhead.
 Ragwort, silvery beachweed,

 and yellow sand verbena are common along the trail.
 You may hear the elephant